HewlettPackard/Docker-SimpliVity/README.md

 <p class="p">In the following example, the <code class="ph codeph">group_vars/nfs.yml</code> has been modified to
-configure the NFS VM  with a 50GB boot disk, a 500GB drive for DTR images and a 800GB drive for Kubernetes persistent volumes data.
+configure the NFS VM  with a 50GB boot disk, a 500GB drive for DTR images and an 800GB drive for Kubernetes persistent volumes data.
 </p>